ashmead/hello/source/README.md

-/*
+ Readme file for The most absolutely stunning hello world program in thello mutha fugin world!!!
-* This software is free to use and distribute in any form the end user sees fit.
+ This software is free to use and distribute in any form the end user sees fit.
-* The author assumes no responsibility for damage or loss incurred prior, during and after its use.
+ The author assumes no responsibility for damage or loss incurred prior, during and after its use.
-* Keep software free.
+ Keep software free.
 Contribute to an open source project.
-* Name        : The most absolutely stunning hello world program in thello mutha fugin world!!!
-* Author      : Ashmead Mohammed
+ Copyleft Ashmead Mohammed 2014.
-* Discription : Hello World algorithm using abstract data types and some other basics in C.
+ Discription : Hello World algorithm using data structures and some other basics in C.
-*/

-# Directory containing source files
+# Source files

  hello.c
  hello.h